peterhinch/micropython-epaper/README.md

 An issue with the EA module is that the Flash memory and the display module use the SPI bus in different, incompatible ways.
 The driver provides a means of arbitration between these devices discussed below.
 This is transparent to the user of the Display class.

+One application area for e-paper displays is in ultra low power applications.
+The Pyboard in standby mode consumes about 30uA.
+To avoid adding to this an external circuit is required to turn off the power to the display and any other peripherals before entering standby. the driver provides support for such use: see Micropower Support below.

 # The driver